scepman/scepman-docs/docs/scepman-configuration/optional/application-settings.md

 This setting points to the Application Artifacts that will be loaded by starting the App Service.
 Please have a look at these instructions: [Application Artifacts](application-artifacts.md#change-artifacts).

+### AppConfig:ValidityClockSkewMinutes

+{% hint style="info" %}
+Applicable to version 1.8 and above
+{% endhint %}

+**Value:** Positive _Integer_

+**Default:** 10

+**Description:** When SCEPman issues a certificate, it will not be valid exactly from the time of issuance, but already a few minutes earlier (default is 10).
+This is because the client's clock may run slower then SCEPman's and then assume that the certificate is not yet valid.
+Some platforms immediately discard invalid certificates, even if they became valid a few seconds later.

+Starting with version 1.8, you can configure the number of minutes that certificates are pre-dated.
+If you have issues with clocks on clients running late, you may increase this value.

 ### AppConfig:AuthConfig:ApplicationId

 The Application ID from your Azure AD App registration.
 This setting is configured during the setup.